docker-archive/classicswarm/scheduler/strategy/README.md

 Your goal in choosing a strategy is to best optimize your swarm according to your company's needs.

-Under the `spread` strategy, Swarm optimizes for the node with the least number of running containers.
+Under the `spread` strategy, Swarm optimizes for the node with the fewest running containers.
 The `binpack` strategy causes Swarm to optimize for the node which is most packed.
 The `random` strategy, like it sounds, chooses nodes at random regardless of their available CPU or RAM.

 Using the `spread` strategy results in containers spread thinly over many machines.
 The advantage of this strategy is that if a node goes down you only